Comparing visits to the DMZ from North & South Korea

 Some are lit by a single bulb that turns off and on at exactly the same time every day.
 The outlying fields are ploughed by animals rather than by tractors.
 It all starts to feel a little dispiriting.

-Later we’re taken to the Dora Observatory, which is filled with tourists from many other DMZ day trips (only the USO tour goes into the JSA, but others visit various sites around the DMZ).
-Dora Observatory looks straight in to North Korea.
+Later we’re taken to the Dora Observatory, which is filled with tourists from many other DMZ day trips (only the USO tour goes into the JSA, but other tours visit various sites around the DMZ).
+The Dora Observatory looks straight in to North Korea.

 Inside there’s a huge auditorium that looks onto the beautiful green fields of the DMZ at nothing in particular.
 The industry around watching North Korea begins to feel incredibly sad.